Global $L^\infty$-bounds and long-time behavior of a diffusive epidemic system in heterogeneous environment: Preliminaries and main results

-\begin{Remark} We impose {\rm (A4)} for the following reasons: \begin{itemize} \item If $I_0=0$, then the component $I(x,t)=0$ for all $x\in\bar\Omega,\,t\ge 0$, which is not of our interests. \item If $\gamma=0$ and $0<q<1$, it is possible for $S(x, t)$ to vanish at some finite time; see Proposition \ref{ODE-result}-(i) in the appendix. \item When either $0<p<1$ or $0<q<1$, the term $S^qI^p$ is not locally Lipschitz unless $S, I>0$.
+\begin{Remark} { Biologically, {\rm (A1)} means that the disease transmission, recovery and mortality rates are bounded and nonnegative. {\rm (A2)} is imposed to guarantee the global existence and the positivity of the solutions of \eqref{density}}: \begin{itemize} \item If $I_0=0$, then the component $I(x,t)=0$ for all $x\in\bar\Omega,\,t\ge 0$, which is not of our interests. \item If $\gamma=0$ and $0<q<1$, it is possible for $S(x, t)$ to vanish at some finite time; see Proposition \ref{ODE-result}-(i) in the appendix. \item When either $0<p<1$ or $0<q<1$, the term $S^qI^p$ is not locally Lipschitz unless $S, I>0$.
 Therefore, we have to assume the positivity of the initial data to ensure the uniqueness of the local solution.
 Moreover, the unique extension of the local solution requires the positivity of the solution. \end{itemize} \end{Remark}

-We have the following result on the global existence, positivity and $L^\infty$-bounds of the solutions of \eqref{density}. \begin{Theorem} Assume that {\rm (A1)-(A4)} hold.
+We have the following result on the global existence, positivity and $L^\infty$-bounds of the solutions of \eqref{density}. \begin{Theorem} Assume that {\rm (A1)-(A2)} hold.
 Then system \eqref{density} has a unique global classical solution $(S, I)$ for any $p, q>0$ with $S(x, t), I(x, t)>0$ for all $x\in\bar\Omega$ and $t>0$, and there exists $M_\infty>0$ depending on the initial data such that

 Moreover, there exists $N_\infty$ depending only on $N$ such that

 \end{Theorem}